loculus-project/loculus/architecture_docs/07_deployment_view.md

 All artifacts of Loculus are available as Docker images.
 Thus, Loculus can be operated in any environment that supports Docker containers.
-Due to the extensive configuration processing, we provide a [Helm](https://helm.sh/) chart that does most of the work there, so we suggest to operate Loculus in a Kubernetes cluster.
+Due to the extensive configuration processing, we provide a [Helm](https://helm.sh/) chart that generates and distributes the individual config files from Helm values, so we suggest to operate Loculus in a Kubernetes cluster and use Helm for deployments.

 ## High Level Overview